Subhansiddique2000/Rodger/README.md

 # Rodger
 This is a Banking Chatbot mobile application that works on both IOS and Android.
 The bot understands user queries and creates an appropriate response.
-You tell the bot "I want to open a checking account" and it will give you an appropriate responce.
+You tell the bot "I want to open a checking account" and it will give you an appropriate response.
 ## Technology Used
 * React Native
 * DialogFlow